Herman Whitaker: Early life

 Whitaker was born on January 14, 1867, in Huddersfield, England.
 His father was John Whitaker (1821-1883), a successful wool merchant, and his mother was Annie Walton (1834-1921).
 He had two years of college at Crossley's School at Halifax, West Yorkshire.

-Carerr
+Career

 At 16, Whitaker joined the British Army and served for 3 years with the 2nd Battalion West Riding Artillery.
 When he left the army in 1886, he immigrated to Canada and worked for the Hudson's Bay Company.
 He married Margaret A Vandecar (1868-1905) on March 21, 1888, in Oxford County, Ontario.
 They had seven children during their marriage.
 In the 1880s, Whitaker and his wife Margaret had a farm near Russell, Manitoba.
 In 1895, Whitaker moved to Oakland, California.
 His book,The Settler (1906), is a story about a man determined to build a railway to link to the Canadian Pacific Railway.